FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 I can set the priority of targets.
 ### G-Forces
 Different planes classes have different maneuverability and therefore the pilots experience  G-forces differently.
+### Squad Tactics and Hot-swapping
+##### Tactics
+I don't want the AI doing it's own thing.
+The AI is in charge of what happens moment to moment when it's being attacked but I still want to have a larger, overarching objective.
+For instance, fighters could be tasked with protecting the bombers.
+I want there to be squad tactics and planning.
+Things like formations, targeting commands, routes, and so on.
+The closer you are together, light fighters don't get to you but you are prone to flak and AA damage.
+##### Hot-swapping
+I don't want the player to be locked in into a single pilot throughout the game.
+I want to allow the player to:
+1. Either switch freely between planes and pilots mid-game.
+	1. I think this is going to hurt the gameplay and make it too much to handle but I'm still going to try it.
+2. Or to switch to another plane and pilot once the lead/player plane/pilot is downed.
+	1. I think this is the way to go.
+It allows for a wider failure spectrum while also giving the gameplay some focus.
+Basically Battlefield 2 Modern Combat's hot-swapping mechanic.
 ### Combat Controls
 Depending on the class of the plane, a given plane might carry no weapons or at most 3 different types of weapons.
 This means there will be a ___primary weapon___, a ___secondary weapon___, and a ___tertiary weapon___.
 This is independent of positioning i.e. where the gun is physically on the plane.
 Bombers for instance may have the same weapon type mounted in two different positions (real and front).
 #### Artillery Component